Robbie Grossman: Houston Astros (2013–2015)

-Minnesota Twins
+Minnesota Twins (2016–2018)

 On December 11, 2015, Grossman signed a minor league contract with the Cleveland Indians, receiving a non-roster invitation to spring training.
-He opted out of his contract on May 16, 2016 and signed with the Minnesota Twins.
+He opted out of his contract on May 16, 2016, and signed with the Minnesota Twins.
 The Twins promoted him to the major leagues on May 19, and he hit a home run in his first game with the Twins on May 20.
-He split time among the outfield and DH.
+He split time among the outfield, where his eight errors led all AL left fielders, and DH.
 He appeared in 99 games for the Twins, setting career highs in home runs, average, walks and runs scored.
+Statcast rated him in the bottom 1% in the major leagues in fielding run value, and the bottom 7% in arm value.

-In 2017, he established himself as a regular in the Twins’ lineup, playing in a career-high 119 games despite missing a few weeks with a thumb fracture, hitting .246 with 9 HR and 45 RBI.
+In 2017, Grossman established himself as a regular in the Twins' lineup, playing in a career-high 119 games despite missing a few weeks with a thumb fracture, hitting .246 with nine home runs and 45 RBIs.
+He was a designated hitter for 63 games, in right field for 35 games, and in left field for 18 games.

 In 2018, Grossman began the season as the Twins' designated hitter.
-He played in a career-high 129 games, hitting .273 with 5 home runs and 48 RBIs.
+He played in a career-high 129 games, hitting .273 with five home runs and 48 RBIs.
 On November 30, 2018, the Twins non-tendered him and he became a free agent.

-Oakland Athletics
+Oakland Athletics (2019–2020)

 On February 15, 2019, Grossman signed a one-year deal with the Oakland Athletics.
-Grossman did not perform as he did the previous season, as he hit just .240 with 6 home runs and 38 RBI in 138 games.
+Grossman in 2020 did not perform as he did the previous season, as he hit just .240 with a .348 slugging percentage with 6 home runs and 38 RBI in 138 games.
+Statcast rated him in the bottom 4% in the major leagues in arm value.